kuhnertdm/wow-addon-updater/README.md

 ## Changelog

+* 6/30/2018 - Added license information.
+This shouldn't really affect anyone's use of or contributions to the project.

 * 6/8/2018 - Added support for Tukui repos, as well as an option to extract the subfolder of a mod folder (see changes to Input File Format section below).
 Thanks to https://github.com/Fezzik for assistance with this!

 * 5/20/2018 (My apologies for the wait, have finally finished classes forever) - Fixed various issues with Curse URLs and redirects, added WowAce support, better error handling.
 MAJOR thanks to https://github.com/zurohki for this!